 There is also disagreement on whether Homo habilis legitimately belongs in the genus Homo.
-Most of the fossils first classified as Homo habilis consisted mainly of skulls and teeth.
-When arm, leg, and foot bones were later found, making it possible to estimate body size, they turned out to be quite small in stature with long arms and short legs.
+Most of the fossils first classified as Homo habilis were skulls and teeth.
+When arm, leg, and foot bones were later found, making it possible to estimate body size, the specimens turned out to be quite small in stature with long arms and short legs.
 Analysis of the relative strength of limb bones suggested that the species, though bipedal, was much more adapted to arboreal climbing than Homo erectus and Homo sapiens (Ruff 2009).
-This has prompted some scientists to question whether Homo habilis behaved more like an australopithecine-with a shorter gait and the ability to move around in the trees (Wood and Collard 1999).
-They also questioned whether the brain size of Homo habilis was really that much larger than that of Australopithecus.
+This has prompted some scientists to assert that Homo habilis behaved more like an australopithecine-with a shorter gait and the ability to move around in the trees (Wood and Collard 1999).
+They were also skeptical of the claim that the brain size of Homo habilis was much larger than that of Australopithecus.
 They have proposed reclassifying some or all of the Homo habilis fossils into the genus Australopithecus, or even placing them into a newly created genus (Wood 2014).